John M Davey JP

 Chair of Governors

-I became a Governor at Haslingden High School when my daughter was a pupil some 25 years ago.
-I have been Chair of Finance and for the last 7 Years Chair of Governors.
+I became a Governor at Haslingden High School when my daughter was a pupil some 30 years ago.
+I have been Chair of Finance, and for the last ten years, Chair of Governors.
 I am totally committed to the school and believe it is an outstanding school providing an excellent education to pupils of all abilities.

 I am also a member of the Lancashire Association of School Governing Bodies which represents over 5000 governors in Lancashire.
-For the last 2 years I have been Chair of the Executive.
-I am also a local magistrate and Chair of the Bench Youth Panel.
+For the last 5 years I have been Chair of the Executive.
+I am also a member of the Governors at All Saints Primary Academy, Clayton le Moors.

 Vice Chair of Governors